Primate city: Examples

 Sub-national divisions can also have primate cities.
 For instance, New York City is the State of New York's primate city, because its population is 32 times bigger than the state's second-largest city of Buffalo.
 New York City has 44% of the population and 65% of the GDP of the State of New York.
 The city of Anchorage is another U.S. example, with around 40% of the total population of Alaska living within the city's limits.
 China does not have a primate city at a national level, but several provincial capitals are disproportionately larger than other urban areas in the respective provinces.
 For example, Henan, Hubei, and Sichuan have provincial capitals (Zhengzhou, Wuhan, and Chengdu, respectively) that are significantly larger than the second-largest cities in those provinces, and each of those provinces has a population similar to that of a large European country.
+Spain does not have a primate city at the national level because, although Madrid is the capital and the principal centre of Castilian culture, it is not overwhelmingly larger than Barcelona in either population or economic importance.
+Barcelona is also a major cultural centre in its own right as the capital of Catalonia and the historic centre of Catalan culture.
+However, the autonomous community of Catalonia has a clear primate city in Barcelona.
+Barcelona is several times larger than Catalonia's other major cities (excluding those within its own metropolitan area), such as Tarragona, Reus, Lleida and Girona, and functions as the region's dominant political, economic and cultural centre.
+It contains roughly one-fifth of Catalonia's population, while the Barcelona metropolitan area is home to over 40% of the autonomous community's residents.
 India does not have a primate city, as Delhi is not much larger than Mumbai or Kolkata in terms of population.
-However, many Indian states, such as Karnataka, West Bengal, Tamil Nadu and Telangana, do have primate cities: Bangalore, Kolkata, Chennai, Hyderabad, respectively.
+However, many Indian states, such as Karnataka, West Bengal, Tamil Nadu and Telangana, do have primate cities: Bengaluru, Kolkata, Chennai, Hyderabad, respectively.
 Other Indian states, such as Uttar Pradesh and Kerala, do not have any primate cities.